nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/DeleteSequenceDiagram.puml" alt="DeleteSequenceDiagram" />

 `AddressBookParser` first obtains the index from the user's input.
-`AddressBookParser` ensures that there is only 1 keyword found which is a number.
+`AddressBookParser` ensures that there is only one keyword found which is a number.
 If there is no valid keyword found, `AddressBookParser` throws a ParseException.
 Otherwise, it creates a new instance of `DeleteCommand` that corresponds to the user input.
 `DeleteCommand` comprises of a targetIndex which is the zero based index number of the internship application to be deleted.